 2012 – 2016

-- I am currently working a collaborative project with Dr Arlene Ozanne (University of Otago) and Dr Ruth Carlos (Ryukoku University, Kyoto, Japan), investigating the role of foreign care workers in Japan, New Zealand and Australia.
+- I am currently working on a collaborative project with Dr Arlene Ozanne (University of Otago) and Dr Ruth Carlos (Ryukoku University, Kyoto, Japan), investigating the role of foreign workers in the care industry in Japan, New Zealand and Australia.
 The project is granted a Grant Priming Fund from the University of Otago (2019).

 - Plenary Speaker, "Platforms, Practices and Politics: Interrogating intimate mobilities of Filipina-Japanese marriage on YouTube", Japanese Studies Conference, Philippines.
 Expenses covered by Japanese Studies Program, Ateneo de Manila University & Japan Foundation